iamharshit13/100DaysCodeChallange/README.md

   can fetch events from the calendar or can write and save notes for you. can be configured to open other applications suc as calculator or browser.
 # 13th Day
   learnt about __init__ methodand reated a basic simulaiton program using it.
 Lots of theory to learn.
+# 14th Day
+  Started experimenting with Object Oriented Programming usinf the MARSHMALLOW package. updated the ipynb file with proper headings and comment, still a long way to go